 Reduce, Reuse, Reclaim, Recycle

 It’s true that trees take a really long time to grow, but it’s also true that wood lasts a really, really long time.
 Sometimes for longer than furniture is in style!
-Keep your eye out for furniture manufacturers who incorporate used materials into their designs, like Moe’s Home and their show-stopping modern conference table.
+Keep your eye out for furniture manufacturers who incorporate used materials into their designs, like Moe’s Home and their show-stopping modern desk.

 Reclaimed materials include more than just wood.
 Get a load of this incredible conference table built atop an antique cast iron crank: